“Are they rocks or are they clouds?” Are they true or is it a dream? “

 - Alta Badia; connects the Val Badia, and Val di Fassa; the locations of Arabba and the spectacular Marmolada.
 Also worth a visit to the beautiful Corvara and Canizei;

 - Val Gardena and Alpe di Siusi; Location Ortisei;

 - Madonna di Campiglio and the Adamello Park;

 - Alta Pusteria where the most celebrated Three-Peaks of Lavaredo can be seen.
 Lovely Are the towns of Dobbiacco and San Candido;

 - Val di Fiemme for a horseback vacation;

 - San Martino di Castrozza, and Passo Rolle.

-Immersed in the most luxuriant nature, summer holidays in the Dolomites offer a kaleidoscope of activities: from the most extreme sports, to romantic horseback riding, hiking or mountain biking, relaxation, fun, culture, traditions, food and wine … there there really is something for everyone, whether you go as a couple or as a family!
+Immersed in the most luxuriant nature, summer holidays in the Dolomites offer a kaleidoscope of activities: from the most extreme sports to romantic horseback riding, hiking or mountain biking, relaxation, fun, culture, traditions, food, and wine … there is really is something for everyone, whether you go as a couple or as a family!